nfmcclure/NBA_Predictions/README.md

 NBA_Predictions_V4
 ==================

-Reworked NBA Predictions (Version 4- in Python)
+Reworked NBA Predictions (Python Version)

 I've decided to rework my NBA Prediction code from R to Python.
 Mostly to see if I could do it, and also to see if I could speed it up a bit.
 I'll update here with current speed/accuracy results as the 2014-15 season plays out.
 The structure and format is pretty much the same, with the exception that it's cleaner code.
 I still need to comment it a bit more, but it's Git ready for now.